nathanmsmith/acm-vim/readme.md

 Vim has a long and storied history.
 It stands for "Vi IMproved", where vi was another text editor. `vi` was in turn based on a text editor called `ex`, which was based on a program called `ed`, which was based on an editor called QED written by Ken Thompson at Bell Labs in 1966.

-Two Bit History covers the [history of Vim](https://twobithistory.org/2018/08/05/where-vim-came-from.html) more in depth.
+Two Bit History covers the [history of Vim](https://twobithistory.org/2018/08/05/where-vim-came-from.html) more in depth if you're interested!

 ## Ideas of vim